fghaas/pyconit2023/markdown/talk.md

 control approach when a creativity based approach would be so much more useful?

-I have a hypothesis for this and my hypothesis is that the reason why management works this way is that pretty much every manager has gone through a very specific institution.
+I have a hypothesis for this, and my hypothesis is that the reason why management works this way is that pretty much every manager has gone through a very specific institution.
 In fact, most of us, nearly all of us, managers or not, have gone through that institution.